Foot Traffic Counter Analytics

 Everyone knows analytic data is essential for tracking the performance of online shops.
-Less well known is that analytic data can be equally helpful for offline shops (“brick and mortar” retail or wholesale buildings).
+Less well known is that analytic data can be equally helpful for offline shops (“bricks and mortar” retail or wholesale buildings).
 This data can let you know a lot of things about the performance and security of your business.
-For example:

 - How many people enter the store?

 - How many people are moving through particular areas of the store?

 - Is the number of people who left the same as the number of people who entered?